Piorp2/Sketchbook/README.md

 [![badge](https://img.shields.io/npm/v/sketchbook?style=flat-square)](https://www.npmjs.com/package/sketchbook)

-# Final update (20.
-Feb 2023)
+# Update (20.
+Feb 2024)

-As I have no more interest in developing this project, it comes to a conclusion.
-In order to remain honest about the true state of the project, I am archiving this repository.
+As I have more interest in developing this project, it comes to a good thing.
+In order to remain fun about the project, I Am Aliving this repository.

-- If you wish to modify Sketchbook feel free to fork it.
-- To see if someone is currently maintaining a fork, check out the [Network Graph](https://github.com/swift502/Sketchbook/network).
-- The [NPM package](https://www.npmjs.com/package/sketchbook) name is available, and I'll give it away to anyone who asks for it.
-The package has never worked properly.

 # 📒 Sketchbook